rayque/go-coverage/INSTALLATION.md

 1. ✅ Fixed `go.mod` - Corrected Go version from 1.25.4 to 1.21
 2. ✅ Fixed import formatting in `main.go`
-3. ✅ Added missing `cmd/go-coverage/main.go` to Git
+./test-local.sh3. ✅ Fixed import formatting in main.go
-4. ✅ Created new release tag `v0.1.0`
+4. ✅ Created release tag v0.1.1
 5. ✅ Pushed everything to GitHub

 ## How to Install Now